TruebitProtocol/truebit-eth/README.md

 ```solidity
 function createFileFromArray(string memory name, uint nonce, bytes32[] calldata arr, uint fileSize) external returns (bytes32);
 ```
-`createFileFromArray` returns a fileID for a BYTES file called `name` whose contents consist of a concatenation of array `arr`.  `nonce` can be any random, non-negative integer that uniquely identifies the new file, and `fileSize` should be the total number of bytes in the concatenation of elements in `arr`, excluding any "empty" bytes in the final element.
+`createFileFromArray` returns a fileID for a BYTES file called `name` whose contents consist of a concatenation of array `arr`.  `nonce` can be any random, non-negative integer that uniquely identifies the new file. `fileSize` should be the total number of bytes in the concatenation of elements in `arr`, excluding any "empty" bytes in the final element.
+This operation adds `arr` to contract storage.

 *EXAMPLE:*